marnixt/PowerClimate/README.md

 - **Standard HA services**: No vendor-specific APIs—this integration orchestrates existing climate entities via Home Assistant services.

+- **Per-device copy-to-PowerClimate (optional):** Each heatpump now has an optional checkbox in the config flow (`Copy manual setpoint changes to PowerClimate thermostat`) which, when enabled, forwards manual setpoint changes from that heatpump to the PowerClimate climate entity via `climate.set_temperature` (default: off).
+This lets a single heatpump act as a co-master for setpoints while keeping the integration's steering logic intact.

 ## Quick Start

 1. Install the `powerclimate` folder into `custom_components/`.